micheles/micheles.github.io/_posts/2014-08-02-database-migrations.md

 comment there will an explanation about what exactly that script is doing.
 In practice, you want to upgrade anyway, even if the script is marked `-danger`, but before upgrading you may want to save some of the data that would be destroyed.

-If you have two machines with OpenQuake installed, you may want to upgrade only one machine, perform a computation with the new version and compare the results with the old version, before deciding to migrate.
+In any case, if you have two machines with OpenQuake installed, you may want to upgrade only one machine, perform a computation with the new version and compare the results with the old version, before deciding to migrate.
+Please take in account that even if there are no database migrations a new release of OpenQuake can contain different algorithms and/or bug fixes and so can produce different numbers than the old release.